gogs/gogs/dockerfiles/README.md

 ### Install Gogs With Docker

-Deplying gogs in [Docker](http://www.docker.io/) is just as easy as eating a pie, what you do is just open the `dockerfiles/build.sh` file, replace the confis:
+Deplying gogs in [Docker](http://www.docker.io/) is just as easy as eating a pie, what you do is just open the `dockerfiles/build.sh` file, replace the configs:

 ```
 DB_TYPE="YOUR_DB_TYPE"            # type of database, support 'mysql' and 'postgres'